OSIPI/TF6.2_DCE-DSC-MRI_Challenges/README.md

 -**Precontrast Longitudinal Relaxation Rate (R10)**
 - **Precontrast Transverse Relaxation Rate (R*20)**

-## Mask NIfTI Files
+### Mask NIfTI Files

-The mask NIfTI files, which define the regions of interest for the analysis, can be found in the following file: `[path/to/mask/files]`.
-These mask files should be used to restrict the analysis to specific regions of interest within the DCE-MRI data.
+The mask NIfTI files, which define the regions of interest for the analysis, can be found [here](Scoring/Masks).
+These mask files should be used to restrict the scoring area to specific regions of interest within the DCE-MRI data.

 ## Scoring Script

-A scoring script is provided in this repository titled `scoring_script.py`.
+A scoring script is provided in this repository titled [challengeScoring.py](Scoring/challengeScoring.py).
 This script is designed to evaluate the performance of different methods on the challenge data.
 However, please note that using this script requires a fully analyzed dataset consisting of Ktrans NIfTI files for each synthetic and clinical patient.

 To use the scoring script, follow these steps: